How to Rack Pool Balls Like a Pro | Blatt Billiards

 by Brian Roeder |

-Before you can play pool, you need to be able to set up the balls on the table.
+Before you can play pool, you need to be able to rack pool balls correctly on the table.
 When you place the balls on the table before a game, this is referred to as racking the balls.
 Racking is another pool skill you need to learn and practice.

 What Is a Pool Rack?

-A pool rack is an essential piece of pool equipment you need to rack the balls on the pool table.
+A pool rack is an essential piece of pool equipment you need to rack the balls on the pool table for a proper pool setup.
 Racks can be made from different materials, such as plastic, aluminum, steel, walnut, oak, mahogany woods and even carbon fiber.

 Why Does Racking the Balls Matter?